inf3rno/e3/README.md

  - by Opera
   - the frame string of calling a function from a module: `   at thirdFn (http://localhost/myModule.js:45)`

-Accessible information about the frames:
+Accessing information by individual frames

+ - by Node.js and Chrome the `frame.getThis()` and the `frame.getFunction()` returns `undefined` by frames originate from [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) code
  - by Firefox, Internet Explorer, PhantomJS, and Opera the context of the function calls is not accessible, so the `frame.getThis()` cannot be implemented
- - by strict mode (`"use strict"`) you cannot access `arguments.callee.caller`, so the `frame.getFunction()` is not accessible by function calls where the function was defined in strict mode

-#### Stack trace limits

-Not implemented yet.

-### Uncaught errors and rejections

-Not implemented yet.
+ - by Firefox, Internet Explorer, PhantomJS, and Opera functions are not accessible with `arguments.callee.caller` by frames originate from strict mode, so by these frames `frame.getFunction()` can return only `undefined` (this is consistent with V8 behavior)

 ## License